Cyber Insurance Cost Estimate Calculator

 Washington$92$1,109-11%41

-How To Lower Cyber Insurance Costs
+How to Lower Cyber Insurance Costs

 Unlike other business insurance, you can directly reduce your cyber premium by improving your security.
 Missing basic controls like MFA or EDR can add 25% to 50% to your quote or disqualify you entirely.
-Strong security does the opposite: it signals lower risk and earns better rates.
+Strong security signals lower risk and earns better rates.
+Prioritize the required controls first to qualify for coverage, then add discount-earning controls if the math makes sense for your risk level.

 Cyber Insurance Cost: Bottom Line